 Attachment & Behavioral Issues

-There is the possibility that your child will have attachment issues.
+When you adopt an older child, there is the possibility that they will have attachment issues.
 More common signs of attachment problems are difficulty connecting with others and not being able to manage their emotions.
 If the child isn’t able to trust, and has a fear of getting close to anyone, he or she will only feel more isolated and alone.
 Attachment issues can play a role in other behavioral problems as well.

 Talk about what behavioral issues you feel you can handle, and those you can’t.
 Behavioral problems don’t arise only in adopted children.
 The chance is just the same with biological children.
 It’s still important to discuss what you feel you are prepared to take on.